sprinfall/webcc/doc/Build-Instructions.md

 Download the latest release of [Googletest](https://github.com/google/googletest/releases).

-Use CMake to generate VS solution:
+Use CMake to generate the Visual Studio solution:

 ![Googletest Installation](screenshots/win_cmake_config_gtest.png)

 Please note the highlighted configurations.

-The `CMAKE_INSTALL_PREFIX` has been changed to `D:/lib/cmake_install_2019_64` (NOTE: please use "/" instead of "\\" as path seperators!).
+The `CMAKE_INSTALL_PREFIX` has been changed to `D:/lib/cmake_install_2019_64` (Note: please use "/" instead of "\\" as the path seperator!).
 This path should be added to an environment variable named `CMAKE_PREFIX_PATH`.
-Then, CMake can find this installed Googletest during the configuration of Webcc.

 ![CMAKE_PREFIX_PATH](screenshots/win_cmake_prefix_path.png)

-After build Googletest in VS, install it by building `INSTALL` project from the whole solution.
+After build Googletest in Visual Studio, install it by building `INSTALL` project from the whole solution.

 ### Webcc